What Are Conveyancing Searches?

 Drainage and Water Search

 A Drainage and Water Search will also be carried out by your conveyancer and will provide information on the location of sewers that serve the property It will confirm whether the property is connected to the mains water supply.
 It’s essential that your conveyancer carries out a Drainage and Water search to highlight any major issues before you commit to the sale.

 - If the property is connected to the public sewage system.

 - If the property is connected to the public water supply.

 - How the property will be charged for its water supply.

-Title searches will be an essential conveyancing search for the buyer of a property.
+Title searches are made up of the Title register and the Title plan and are essential searches for buyers.
 They will confirm with the Land Registry that the seller is the legal owner of the property and whether they’re legally allowed to sell the property.

 The title searches will provide information on: